Community Based Services >

 How do you engage such a marginalised group?

 We operate out of two Women’s Centres in Gloucester and Swindon.
-We reach out in the red light districts at night by taking food, condoms, and vital information about Ugly Mugs in each area.
+We reach out at night by taking food, condoms, and vital information about Ugly Mugs in each area.
 We start by building relationships and talk to the women about their options.
 We offer them a place of safety and some respite from the street.
 Our aim is to get them to our Women's Centres where they get structured support and the opportunity to get into rehab.

 When they arrive at the drop-in, what happens?